Individually Designed Major in Engineering

 Submit: Submit your proposal and other documents via email to Darlene (email@example.com or in 135 Huang).
 While proposals are occasionally turned down, it is more likely that the committee may ask you to make revisions to your course list before granting approval.

-Timing: You must have at least four quarters of undergraduate work remaining at Stanford after the quarter in which your proposal is submitted.
+Timing: You must have at least four quarters and 48 units of undergraduate work remaining at Stanford after the quarter in which your proposal is submitted.
 Deadlines for proposal submission are below; proposals are reviewed three times per year:

 Deadlines for proposal submission are:

 If the reviewing committee has questions or concerns about your proposed program, they will contact you.
 The School of Engineering OSA will notify you via email once the review of your proposal is complete.
 See instructions below for how to declare.
-Once an IDMEN program is approved, any changes must be petitioned, receiving endorsement from both faculty advisors and approval by the IDMEN Subcommittee.
+Once an IDMEN program is approved, any changes, including to the unit total agreed upon in the proposal, must be petitioned, receiving endorsement from both faculty advisors and approval by the IDMEN Subcommittee.

 Declaring: Once your program has been accepted by the IDMEN subcommittee, the School of Engineering will notify you via email; you may then declare the IDMEN-BS degree on Axess.
 If you have questions about preparing a proposal or about other parts of the process, you can talk to or email Darlene in the Office of Student Affairs.
 Once an IDMEN program is approved, any changes must be petitioned, receiving endorsement from both faculty advisors and by the IDMEN Subcommittee.